 Application and removal

 The doctor will initially apply padding around the damaged part of the body to protect the skin.
-Take note that both fiberglass and plaster are available in strips or rolls that are immersed in water and enveloped over the padding.
-The cast material will solidify as it dries.
+The doctor also immerses fiberglass and plaster strips or rolls in water ad envelops them over the padding.
+The material will solidify as it dries.

 The doctor will get rid of the cast using a specialized saw to avoid damaging the skin.
-Remember that a cast should only be removed by a healthcare provider.
+Only the healthcare professionals can remove it.

-The length of time the cast is used is based on the injury of the individual.
+The length of using the cast is based on the injury of the individual.
 Some injuries recuperate in just a few weeks, but others can take several months.
-Take note that the cast might be replaced or adjusted as the injury heals.
+As the injury heals, it involves replacement or adjustments.

 Self-care measures while under a cast

-The pain and swelling from the injury can be managed by:
+Manage the pain and swelling from the injury by:

 - Taking pain medications as instructed by the doctor

-- Make sure that the cast is propped on cushions while sitting or lying down
+- Prop the cast on cushions while sitting or lying down

-- If the uninjured toes or fingers are free beneath the cast, they must be wiggled or moved every few minutes
+- If the uninjured toes or fingers are free under the cast, wiggle or move them every few minutes

-It is vital to keep the cast dry.
-A plaster cast might fall apart once it gets wet.
-As for a fiberglass cast, it will not fall apart but the padding beneath might itch or produce foul odor.
+It is vital to keep it dry.
+If a plaster variant is wet, it falls apart.
+As for a fiberglass type, it will not fall apart but the padding beneath might itch or produce foul odor.

 If there is itchiness inside the cast, use a hairdryer on cool setting or position a fan to blow into the end of the cast.
 Avoid scratching the skin around the cast or poking any objects since it might damage the skin.